-I need to finish spray painting some rubber boots for Logan’s impromptu Tom Bombadil costume and finish packing, then I can call it a day.
+I need to finish spray painting some rubber boots for L’s impromptu Tom Bombadil costume and finish packing, then I can call it a day.

 We’re leaving tomorrow for the migration to see his friends.